 Also in reply to another question in the survey, more than 50% of respondents said that bachelor life is best –

 While commenting why men should not marry, Chetan said –

-First girl, promptly purchased a dress she had always wanted and came back to him and told him “Jaanu, I bought this dress to look the most beautiful only for uuuuuu”.
+The first girl promptly purchased a dress she had always wanted and come back to him and told him “Jaanu, I bought this dress to look the most beautiful only for uuuuuu”.

-Second one, booked up a trip to weekend getaway at an exotic hill-station and told him “Chiku, I want to spend time with my shonaaa”.
+The second one booked up a trip to a weekend getaway at an exotic hill-station and told him “Chiku, I want to spend time with my shonaaa”.